Rent safe and private dog parks hosted by locals

 Restraint is essential to keep your dog safe in the car, and there are several safe ways to do so.
 The method you choose depends on your dog's size, temperament, and your personal preferences.

-5. Crash-tested products: Look for products that have undergone crash tests and are certified for safety.
-These products have been designed to withstand the forces involved in a car accident and provide the highest level of protection for your dog.
-They're the safest option recommended by pet safety experts.
+Look for products that have undergone crash tests and are certified for safety.
+Manufacturers have designed these restraints to withstand the forces involved in a car accident and provide the highest level of protection for your dog—and pet safety experts recommend them as the best option.

 Regardless of the method you choose, it's essential to ensure that your dog is comfortable and properly secured.
 Always follow the manufacturer's instructions for installation and use of any restraint system, and make adjustments as needed to ensure a secure fit.